GenesisEducationKyiv/software-engineering-school-5-0-fokaaas/docs/system-design.md

 ## 7. Testing Strategy

-**Unit Tests:** Gateway microservice has unit tests for business logic using Jest.
+**Unit Tests:** Weather microservice has unit tests for business logic using Jest.
+**Integration Tests:** Gateway and Subscription microservice have integration tests to ensure end-to-end functionality.

 ## 8. Future Enhancements